 The advantage of the Inspector is that it automatically expands and collapses sections and tags of a webpage, which greatly improves readability.
 You can expand and collapse a tag by clicking on the arrow in front of it or by double clicking directly on the tag.
 If we expand the span tag with the class= "text" we will see the quote-text we clicked on.
 The Inspector lets you copy XPaths to selected elements.
-Let's try it out: Right-click on the span tag, select Copy > XPath and paste it in the scrapy shell like so:
+Let's try it out.